harrisj/nicar-sinatra/README.md

 >>
 ```

 What's this?
 It's waiting for our input.
+Tux is an add-on for Sinatra that provides what the cool kids know as a [Read-Eval-Print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) or **REPL**.
+Put another way, it lets us improvise our code interactively to figure out how we want to write it.
 So, let's try something.
 I have defined an ActiveRecord model named `Accident` that allows us to query the `accidents` table in the database.
 So we can do things like this:

 ```
 Loading development environment (Rack 1.3)